 By determining when you’re most likely to have the lowest sales, you can take steps in advance to increase your chances of success.
 For instance, you might plan to have a sale during the month when you usually have lower levels of incoming cash.
 Or perhaps you can look for ways to reduce your outgoing expenses during that month.

 5. Unlock new forms of financing

-If you’re concerned about lack of capital to deal with your outgoing costs at certain months of the year, it’s worth looking into your options.
+If you’re concerned about a lack of capital to deal with your outgoing costs at certain months of the year, it’s worth looking into your options.
 Having a limited amount of cash during important stages in your eCommerce company’s growth could mean you miss out on incredible opportunities.

 Fortunately, there are eCommerce-focused funding solutions available.
 For instance, 8fig helps online sellers to scale up with flexible capital injections aligned with supply chain needs.
-The company puts together custom growth plans based on continuous funding, which negate the risk of expanding inventory to allow growth.
+The company puts together custom growth plans based on continuous funding, which negates the risk of expanding inventory to allow growth.
 With access to more funding, you’ll have the freedom to keep your company running smoothly until your cash flow is back on track.